Bowl Me Over

 Serve with

-• Delicious over an English muffins in the morning and of course fabulous in a pb&j!
+• Delicious on English muffins in the morning and, of course, fabulous in a pb&j!

-• If you whip up a batch of this homemade jelly, then I highly recommend that you make this Baked French Toast Casserole with it.
+• If you whip up a batch of this homemade jelly, I highly recommend making this Baked French Toast Casserole with it.

-• If you have a sweet tooth, serve a dollop over vanilla ice cream!
+• If you have a sweet tooth, serve with a dollop of vanilla ice cream!

 • Use the jam for the stuffing in Strawberry Sandwich Cookies or Thumbprint cookies!